Shubhodip-Konar/Faultxcel/README.md

   3. Temporary folders don't clear up sometime.
 This results in same analysis window popping out even though some parameters are changed.

       Solution: Manually clean system temporary folder.

+  4. 'Clear Slate' button do not clear the manual data upload sheet.

+      Solution: Manually clean the manual data upload sheet.

 In case if you find any bug in the present beta version please revert back with details of the same to shubhodip.konar@gmail.com.
 Mention 'Faultxcel Bug' in the subject head

 # Next Version
 The developer plans to release the next version by November 2021 with significant upgradation and bug fixing.
+Along with that, extensive user help sections will be added to make it more user friendly.